 - Never fly your drone under the influence.

 - If you see a safety issue involving drone operation, you are obligated to notify local law enforcement or your local airport.

-Notice of Intent to Operate Drone/UAS
+Intent to Operate Drone/UAS

 Parks & Recreation Drone & Model Aircraft Permit Application